Bestie Feature: Mandy Rowden

 Mandy Rowden is an Austin and Nashville-based singer/songwriter, multi-instrumentalist, and the creator of Girl Guitar, a women’s guitar school and rock camp that is celebrating it’s 10th Anniversary this year.
 Mandy played classical violin and piano through college, where she began writing songs and has since worked and toured playing guitar, bass, keys, drums, fiddle, mandolin, and harmonica.
 Besides teaching and touring, Mandy is the resident musician at Lucky Star Art Camp and a contributing songwriter for Songs For The Soul.
 Her first full-length studio album ‘These Bad Habits’ (2015) featured Grammy winner Lloyd Maines (Dixie Chicks) and Grammy nominee Redd Volkaert (Merle Haggard) and was voted #2 Album of the Year in the Austin Chronicle Music Poll; since then she has placed in the Top Ten as Musician of the Year as well as Songwriter, Female Vocalist, Album, and Song of the Year.
 Mandy is currently signed with Howlin’ Dog Records and you can find her on Twitter, Instagram, Facebook, and on her website at www.mandyrowden.com.

 Do you want to be a featured Bestie?
 Learn more here.

 Katherine Forbes, Founder of Designing the Row

-A Music City girl obsessed with creating confidence in my clients through designing, branding and marketing.
+A Music City girl obsessed with creating confidence in my clients through designing, branding, marketing, and community.
 In today’s world, your visual branding and online presence will either make or break you.
 I’ve got my Diet Coke in hand and am ready to get started on your next project.